City Services

 Snow Shoveling

-Contact Gloria Dei, Lumen Christi, Holy Spirit’s Men’s Club or local Scout Troops.
+Contact the Mens’ Club at Lumen Christi, Holy Spirit or local Scout Troops.
 The Block Nurse Program (see below) also can assist with snow shoveling for a fee.

 Block Nurse Program